n3mawashi/pan-ssm-cicd-poc/README.md

 Testing CI/CD principals with firewall changes and maybe some AI.

-#### Hypothesis: CI/CD appliance firewall changes for the least cost with event driven architecture.
+**Hypothesis:** ***CI/CD appliance firewall changes for the least cost with event driven architecture.***

-## Ingedients:
+## Ingredients:
 * Terraform for infrastructure build
 * Ansible for config management (Most firewalls work with it and python)
 * Ec2 for ansible control node - hoping to move to a container or function
   * Could this be Ipv6 only.
-  * github's tf provider does have a data resource for aciton IP addresses in CIDR range.
+  * github's tf provider does have a data resource for action IP addresses in CIDR range.
 * SSM for:
-  * Applying intial playbook for control node.
+  * Applying initial playbook for control node.
   * Parameter store for secrets
 * KMS, S3, dynamodb, CloudWatch, Cloudtrail for tf backend and operations.